 I decided to explore treatment after I had realized that I needed to help myself before I could become comfortable in any relationship.
-After ing Congtythamtu Women’s Sexual Health, and meeting with Kathleen and Shannon, I reviewed the various alternatives for treating this condition and decided that botulinum toxin was the appropriate choice for me, in eliminating my physical symptoms.
+After ing Congtythamtu Women’s Sexual Health, and meeting with Kathleen and Shannon, I reviewed the various alternatives for treating this condition and decided that the Vaginismus Treatment Under Anesthesia was the appropriate choice for me, in eliminating my physical symptoms.

 When I arrived at the surgical center for the procedure, every step was explained to me, especially the dilator therapy.
 I was never in any pain, and even after I woke up from the procedure, I never felt the large dilator in place.

 When I saw the largest dilator for the first time, I was so happy that I was able to achieve this first step with no anxiety.
 I quickly learned how to take the dilators in and out before I went home, and continued to use them for the first night.
 Using the dilators is not easy.
 It can feel very messy and sore at times, but it was never anything close to any pain I had experienced before the procedure.

 When the medication had taken effect after a week, I was able to use the larger dilators so easily, even in the bathroom at work.
 Working with the largest dilators really helped me in progressing to intercourse.
 About a month after the injections I attempted intercourse for the first time, with a new guy, and was so happy that I had very little pain, just some burning and stretching, especially upon initial penetration.

 I’m sure I was not the best partner ever, but was so happy to fulfill a part of my life that had been missing.
 Also, being able to use tampons is the best, since I am always out with my friends or on vacation.